Eslam-Amin/SocialMediaBackend/README.md

   - `GET /posts/timeline`
   - Retrieves posts for the user's timeline based on who they are following.

+- **Uploading Pictures:**
+  - Implement functionality to allow users to upload pictures with their posts.

 ## Authentication

 - **Login**